Why are we holding this competition?

 Providing prosperity and peace of mind for our customers is a priority, but we also recognize the importance of helping those who aren't our customers.
 That's why our programs for helping homeless and at-risk youth were developed - to provide the resources they need to achieve their potential.

-New to the competition this year is a specific prize of up to $150,000 for Canadian community groups or charities that support homeless and at-risk youth programs.
+There is a specific prize of up to $150,000 for Canadian community groups or charities that support homeless and at-risk youth programs.

 We believe it's crucial to support Aviva employees in their own charitable activities, so we designed three programs to assist our employee-directed efforts.